 Medical and Surgical Therapy

-Medications: Similar to anemia of chronic disease, treating the underlying condition is important.
-Corticosteroids or immunosuppressive drugs can be used for hemolytic anemias.
+Medications: Similar to anaemia of chronic disease, treating the underlying condition is important.
+Corticosteroids or immunosuppressive drugs can be used for hemolytic anaemias.

-Blood transfusions: In cases of severe deficiency or when rapid correction is necessary.
+Blood transfusions are used in cases of severe deficiency or when rapid correction is necessary.

-Bone Marrow Transplantation: In aplastic anemia or severe hemoglobinopathies, when indicated.
+Bone Marrow Transplantation: In aplastic anaemia or severe hemoglobinopathies, when indicated.

-Emerging Therapies: Ongoing research into gene therapy and new medications continues to broaden treatment for inherited anemias like sickle cell anemia and thalassemia.
+Emerging Therapies: Ongoing research into gene therapy and new medications continues to broaden treatment for inherited anaemias like sickle cell anaemia and thalassemia.

 Lifestyle and Dietary Adjustments

-In addition to medications, preventing and managing anemia often requires lifestyle changes:
+In addition to medications, preventing and managing anaemia often requires lifestyle changes:

 Balanced Diet: Focus on whole foods that are high in iron, vitamins and minerals.